Maps & Routes

 12-Mile Route

-For the first time, we're also hosting a 12 mile route!
 The 12-mile ride is perfect for experienced riders who want to stay within the New Haven city limits.
 This ride has one rest stop- at Common Ground, where you can take a breather and explore the urban farm and environmental art created by Common Ground students.
-The route features the greenery of Edgewood Park and the cherry blossoms of Wooster Square, goes over the Mill River twice, and concludes back where you started at the Green Fair in East Rock Park.
-View details here: https://www.mapmyride.com/routes/view/4841834434
+This route has been updated in 2023 to accommodate suggestions from 2022.
+The 2023 map can be found here: https://www.mapmyride.com/routes/view/5448176569/

 Rest Stop at Common Ground High School.